ttscoff/na_gem/README.md

     na [global options] complete [command options] ACTION

 COMMAND OPTIONS
     -a, --archive                          - Add a @done tag to action and move to Archive --all                                  - Act on all matches immediately (no menu) -d, --depth=DEPTH                      - Search for files X directories deep (default: 1) -e, --regex                            - Interpret search pattern as regular expression --file=PATH                            - Specify the file to search for the task (default: none) --in, --todo=TODO_FILE                 - Use a known todo file, partial matches allowed (default: none) -n, --note                             - Prompt for additional notes.
 Input will be appended to any existing note.
 If STDIN input (piped) is detected, it will be used as a note.
-    -o, --overwrite                 - Overwrite note instead of appending --tagged=TAG                    - Match actions containing tag.
+    -o, --overwrite                        - Overwrite note instead of appending --proj, --project=PROJECT[/SUBPROJECT] - Affect actions from a specific project (default: none) --tagged=TAG                           - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)
-    --to, --project, --proj=PROJECT - Move action to specific project (default: none) -x, --exact                     - Match pattern exactly
+    --to, --move=PROJECT                   - Move action to specific project (default: none) -x, --exact                            - Match pattern exactly

 EXAMPLES